-Suppose you are near a water body like some lake, water reservoir, river, lake etc., on an outing when your child has an urge to pee or poop outside.
+Suppose you are near a water body like some lake, water reservoir, river, lake etc., on an outing when your child has the urge to pee or poop outside.
 In that case, it is also your responsibility to ensure that you are not causing water contamination.
 Ensure your child steps at least 200 feet away from any water body while peeing outside.
-This means around 75 grown-up steps or 100 – 120 baby steps!
+This means around 75 grown-up steps or 100 – 120 newborn baby steps!

-There is no shame in helping child pee outside in the open and in nature if you are ensuring proper hygiene for the environment and your child.
+There is no shame in helping a child pee outside in the open and in nature if you are ensuring proper hygiene for the environment and your child.
 This is an added skill for toilet training that needs to be taught to your child.
 Happy Toilet Training!